Severe Weather and Climate Group @ Stanford

 The Severe Weather and Climate Group at Stanford is led by Dr. Morgan O'Neill in the Department of Earth System Science.
 The Group will move to the University of Toronto's Department of Physics in January 2024 - see 'Opportunities' tab for admissions information.
 We study the dynamics and thermodynamics of multiscale severe events, including supercell thunderstorms and hurricanes.
 The two-way feedbacks between these storms and the climate in which they occur is of importance to meteorologists, climate scientists and planetary scientists.
 In a changing climate, it is critical to accurately predict how the extremes to which we are accustomed will change in the future.
 The past and present climates of Earth, as well as those of other planets in our solar system, serve as physical laboratories in which we can observe a range of extreme phenomena.
-My work focuses on separating the physics that are fundamental to extreme events from the conditions imposed by a variety of climates.

-The tools I use to address these questions are varied, from simple theory to complex General Circulation Models that simulate geophysical fluid dynamics.
-Because of the impossibility of recreating all the complexities of the atmosphere in a laboratory, my laboratory is a hierarchy of numerical models that approximate the equations of motion.
-Ultimately these models are tested against observations.
+The tools that our group uses to address these questions are varied, from simple theory and observations to complex numerical models that simulate realistic atmospheric phenomena.
+Because of the impossibility of recreating all the complexities of the atmosphere in a laboratory, our laboratory is a hierarchy of numerical models that approximate the equations of motion.
+Ultimately, numerical results and theoretical understanding must be tested against observations.
 We collaborate with other scientists and institutions to take the observations we need to validate our work.
 Our focus is on the genesis, evolution and environmental interaction of convective storms in a range of climates.

 10 September 2021

 Hydraulic jump dynamics above supercell thunderstormsby Morgan O'Neill, Leigh Orf @ U. Wisconsin Madison, Gerald Heymsfield @ NASA Goddard, and Kelton Halbert @ U. Wisconsin Madison